 Bikes get dirty, especially the drivetrain, and some of that will get transferred onto you.
 Wear an apron – any will do.
 Nitrile workshop gloves will keep your hands clean.
-If you don’t have them, keep some kitchen roll handy to wipe the worst of the muck off before you transfer it to door handles etc.
+If you don’t have them, keep some kitchen roll handy to wipe the worst of the muck off before you spread it around your house.

 When you’re working on your bike, small parts can easily become misplaced.
 Lay out parts systematically on sheets or newspaper or keep them together in, for example, Tupperware boxes.

-Don’t use cheap tools.
-If a tool rounds off and slips, it’ll damage the nut, bolt or other component.
+Don’t use cheap bike tools.
+Buy the best bike tools you can afford.
+If a tool rounds off and slips, it’ll damage the nut, bolt or other components.
 Your hand will slip too, and you may bang it or gouge it on the bike.
-Even with good tools, make sure they’re properly seated and apply leverage in such a way that your hand won’t get hurt if a firmly tightened bolt suddenly yields.
+Even with good cycling tools, make sure they’re properly seated and apply leverage in such a way that your hand won’t get hurt if a firmly tightened bolt suddenly yields.

 Bolts and other threaded parts should turn easily to begin with.
 If not, you may have crossed the threads.
 Undo and try again, taking great care to screw the fitting home perpendicularly.
 Bear in mind that some components – for example, left-hand pedals and right-hand bottom bracket cups – use a left-hand thread and tighten anticlockwise.

 Before you ride the bike you’ve been maintaining, ensure that everything functions as it should while it’s in your ‘workshop’.